wenbobao/PPiOS-Rename/README.md

 ### Phase 1: Analyze
 `ppios-rename --analyze [--symbols-map symbols.map] <Mach-O binary>`

 In this phase, *PPiOS-Rename* analyzes the unobfuscated compiled build of your app to determine which symbols should be renamed.
 It parses all classes, properties, methods and i-vars defined in that file adding all symbols to a "rename list".
-Then it builds up an "excludes list" with standard reserved words, symbols from dependent frameworks, symbols in Core Data (xcdatamodel) files, and any symbols that have been explicitly excluded via command-line arguments.
+Then it builds up an "excludes list" with standard reserved words, symbols from dependent frameworks, symbols in Core Data (xcdatamodel) files, and any symbols that have been explicitly excluded via command line arguments.
 It them combines those lists to generate a final list of symbols that will be renamed.

 For each such symbol, it generates a random identifier, and writes a "map file" (`symbols.map`, by default) with the original names mapped to the new random names.
 That map file is the final output of the Analyze phase, and is a required input for the next phase, Obfuscate Sources.